 Tobermory wraps around the bay that led to its construction.
 It faces south-east into the Sound of Mull, and is additionally protected by Calve Island which half encloses the bay.
 Main Street hugs the harbour, with additional development on the hillside behind.

 At the west end of Main Street, where the road from the south descends to the harbour, is Tobermory Distillery.
 Visitors find a superb little craft distillery with a considerable amount of character.
 Further around the harbour is the tiny but fascinating Mull Museum, home to a wide range of displays about the history, geology, geography, culture and people of Mull.
-Meanwhile, at the top of the steep path that runs up past the Post Office is An Tobar, an arts centre, gallery and café in a converted school.
+Meanwhile, at the top of the steep path that runs up past the old post office is An Tobar, an arts centre, gallery and café in a converted school.

 Not far away from An Tobar is the village's RC Church of Our Lady, Star of the Sea: very unassuming externally, but with a very attractive interior.
 Meanwhile, Tobermory has no shortage of cafés, pubs, hotels and restaurants to cater for the hungry or thirsty visitor.

 A few miles north-west of Tobermory is Glengorm Castle, offering those wishing to stay 4 Star B&B accommodation in a unique location, plus a range of self catering options, set in beautiful gardens.
 The Glengorm Estate also has as a coffee shop, farm shop and art gallery in converted steadings close by, plus some magnificent walking in this remote area of north Mull.